 For some people, certain perfumes, cosmetics, and creams may become activated by exposure to sunlight.
 This is known as a phototoxic reaction.
 In some instances, a phototoxic reaction can trigger melasma.
 Identifying and eliminating products that react to sunlight may help.

 Hydroquinone, a topical skin lightening cream, is often recommended as a first-line treatment.
-Low-dose, two percent hydroquinone can be purchased online or over the counter.

 - mild steroids